SheromG/TheOdinProject/README.md

 # The Odin Project

-## Solutions to the mini projects in The Odin Project webiste
+## Solutions to the mini projects in The Odin Project website